Most recent update: March 5, 2021 : This page is not written for or intended for use in legal endeavors.

 As there is often hearing disturbance and dizziness combined, examination for both should be performed.
 Audiometry should be done in all.
 We also favor sweep OAE testing.
 In patients with hearing disturbance, an "ECochG" may be done.

 Next, a specialized examination for dizziness will be performed.
+A good screening test for dizziness is to use video-frenzel goggles, such as we use at Chicago Dizziness and Hearing.
 Balance will be measured, often with moving platform posturography.
 A search for "nystagmus" will be made, related to head and/or neck position or to vibration of the neck.
 You may be checked for pressure sensitivity with the fistula test.

-Psychological testing is sometimes done in persons who have entirely normal test results.
-They can document interactions between symptoms and personality as well as cognitive difficulties.
-Such testing is often useful in sorting out the situation when patients are in litigation and could benefit from an appearence of ill health.
+Psychological testing is sometimes done in persons with head trauma and hearing/vertigo symptoms that were reported in close temporal proximity.
+Most often this is performed in persons with normal test results, but in whom there are cognitive disturbances after the head injury.
+The "Impact" test is particularly useful as it is inexpensive, can be performed in a serial fashion, and is resistant to bias.
+Psychologial tests can document interactions between symptoms and personality as well as cognitive difficulties.
+Such testing is often useful in sorting out the situation when patients are in litigation and could benefit from an appearence of ill health, or who have anxiety or depression related to life disturbance post trauma.

 Treatment is individualized to the diagnosis.
 Treatment usually includes a combination of hearing assistive devices, medication, and counseling about prognosis.
 Occasionally, surgery may be recommended.